 Guatemala sits on an active volcanic chain, which means geothermal energy heats underground water all across the highlands.
 The result is natural hot springs ranging from developed resort pools to wild steam vents on volcano slopes.
 Combined with the turquoise limestone pools of Semuc Champey, Guatemala has some of the best natural bathing in Central America.

-Here are the seven best spots, from cloud forest thermal baths to free volcanic steam vents.
+Here are the eight best spots, from cloud forest thermal baths to free volcanic steam vents.

-TL;DR: Guatemala has 7 top natural bathing spots.
-Fuentes Georginas (Q60/$8) is the classic hot spring near Xela, Semuc Champey (Q50/$6.50) has stunning turquoise limestone pools, and Los Vahos near Antigua is completely free.
+TL;DR: Guatemala has 8 top natural bathing spots.
+Fuentes Georginas (Q60/$8) is the classic hot spring near Xela, Semuc Champey (Q50/$6.50) has stunning turquoise limestone pools, and Finca El Paraiso (Q20/$2.60) is a thermal waterfall cascading into a cold river.

 Master Comparison Table